tresoldi/dafsa/README.md

     aligning those)
   - Work on options for nicer graphviz output (colors, widths, etc.)

+## Community guidelines

+While the author can be contacted directly for support, it is recommended that third parties use GitHub standard features, such as issues and pull requests, to contribute, report problems, or seek support.

 ## Author and citation

 The library is developed by Tiago Tresoldi (tresoldi@shh.mpg.de).